unacms/una/README.md

 #[UNA](https://una.io)

-UNA (United Networking Applications) is CMS - Community Management System.
+UNA (United Networking Applications) is a **C**MS - **Community** Management System.
 It is not just one thing or one application.
 UNA is a combination of various web applications, databases, server apps and supporting ecosystem, which together enable you to create a community website.

 An online community powered by UNA can work as a social network, business collaboration hub or any kind of multi-user system with various memberships, roles, content types and permissions defining the rules of the community operation.